 The Senegal parrot is a somewhat unusual bird for a parrot, which as a group can be noisy, demanding, high-maintenance pets.
 The Senegal, though, is remarkably quiet and calm.
 It is also less expensive than most parrots and is more widely available in ordinary pet stores than most tropical birds.
 All this, combined with its easy-to-manage size, makes the Senegal parrot a very popular pet.

-The taxonomical name for the Senegal parrot is Poicephalus senegalus.
-There are two subspecies of this bird, Poicephalus senegalus senegalus, which has a yellow chest vest; and P. s. versteri, which has a chest vest that is deep orange in color.
-It is the first subspecies, P. s. senegalus, that is more commonly available for purchase.
+Scientific Name: Poicephalus senegalus.
+It has two subspecies: Poicephalus senegalus senegalus (most common), which has a yellow chest vest; and P. s. versteri, which has a chest vest that is deep orange in color.

 Origin and History

 The Senegal parrot is native to the woodlands of central western Africa.
-The Senegal is a member of the Poicephalus genus of parrots, a group that includes 10 species from central Africa, identified by stocky bodies, short tails, and relatively large heads and beaks.
+The Poicephalus genus of parrots is a group that includes 10 species from central Africa, identified by stocky bodies, short tails, and relatively large heads and beaks.

 Colors and Markings